MohitGupta2021/MohitGupta2021/README.md

 ### 👨‍💻 Bio: Mohit Gupta

 #### About Me
 Passionate about driving innovation in the automotive industry through software solutions.
 I'm Mohit Gupta, a seasoned software engineer with a love for crafting cutting-edge technology that powers the Vehicles of tomorrow.
-With 2 years of experience in automotive software development, I thrive on the challenge of creating robust, efficient, and user-friendly software solutions.
+With 3.5 years of experience in software development, I thrive on the challenge of creating robust, efficient, and user-friendly software solutions.

 #### Expertise
 - 🚗 Automotive Software Development: Designing and implementing software solutions for embedded systems, vehicle diagnostics, and connected Vehicle applications.